sad-team/SAD/README.md

-# SAD
-HondouEisuke is readyyyyyyyyyyyyyyyyyy
+This is a repo for the Java project